PorteAntoine/IHM_PEPPER_CPE2017/Approche par mots clefs/ReadMe.md

   - loc_concept

 # SCRIPT
-include all the files that are helfull to parse the .csv file and generate the global top file
+include all the files that are helpfull to parse the .csv file and generate the global top file

 # TOP
 include the global top files where the answer to the questions are set